 In a new blog series, Kustrim Cerimi looks at emerging fungal-based products and trends.

 Metaphors have long been used by scientists to summarise or visualise complex biological processes.
-In this special collection, we aim to look past these metaphors, to capture the complexity of fungal natural product biosynthesis in all its splendour, and welcome potential authors to contribute review articles or research papers.
+In this special collection, we aim to look past these metaphors, to capture the complexity of fungal natural product biosynthesis in all its splendour.

 Connecting material science and fungal biology